Skip to Main Content Go to Sitemap

 • Applicants may be Canadian or International

-The Bone Marrow Transplantation and Cellular Therapy Fellowship is a one to two-year program aiming to train the next generation of leaders in the field of BMT and Cellular Therapy.
+The Bone Marrow Transplantation and Cellular Therapy Fellowship is a one year program aiming to train the next generation of leaders in the field of BMT and Cellular Therapy.
 The BMT-CT program performs over 100 paediatric transplants and cell therapies each year across the range of malignant and non-malignant indications, including treatments for thalassemia, sickle cell disease, inherited and acquired bone marrow failure, metabolic disorders, immunodeficiency/dysregulatory diseases, leukemia/lymphoma, and solid tumors.

 This training experience, which can be tailored to individual needs, includes managing a busy inpatient service (three to five months), a continuity clinic with longitudinal follow-up of a patient cohort and a consult service with responsibility for transplant intake, donor and preparative regimen selection, apheresis and marrow harvests.